Many studies have found that sales of Viagra (sildenafil), a tablet used to treat erectile dysfunction in men, surge around Valentine’s Day.

 The company also noted that in the pharmacodynamics Phase II trial in one third of cases the female partner applied the gel; it is common with existing therapies for partners to be largely excluded from treatment.

-The ongoing European Phase III trial aims to evaluate the efficacy of the drug, as well as focusing more closely on measuring time of onset and duration of action by using a range of parameters.
+The ongoing European Phase III trial aims to evaluate the efficacy of this new erectile dysfunction drug, as well as focusing more closely on measuring time of onset and duration of action by using a range of parameters.

 Futura Medical is optimistic about the outcome of this trial; it expects results to be published at the end of 2019 and for regulatory filings to follow in the second half of 2020.